 Rehoming Your Pet

 We would love to take every Coonhound that we are asked to help.
 Unfortunately, this isn't possible.
-Our main goal is to save Coonhounds from shelters.
-If and when we have space, we will consider taking an owner surrender.
+Our priority is to save homeless Coonhounds from shelters.
+If and when we have space, and depending on the reason the pet needs to be re-homed, we will consider taking an owner surrender.
+For liability reasons, we are unable to take your pet if he/she has a bite history.
+Owners are expected to have their dog spayed or neutered and vaccinated before surrendering to our rescue.
 In the meantime, please read below for tips on how to find a good home for your pet.

 With careful consideration, time, and work, you may be able to find a great home for your pet if you truly have no alternative.
 This most often takes quite a bit of time, so give yourself as much time as possible, plan way ahead to find the best home.
 There are many frauds out there too, your pet could end up dead, or worse, if you're not careful enough finding that home.
 The fact is there are many more pets than good homes.